guamatrix/test-react-redux/README.md

 * npm install
 * npm start

-## For create bundle, create minified fiel
+## For create bundle, create minified file

 * npm run build

-## You can test the bundle fiel in your local machine
+## You can test the bundle file in your local machine

-* npm
+* npm install -g serve
+* serve -s build